aljawaid/PluginManager/README.md

 - Add [Bootstrap Twitter](https://icons.getbootstrap.com) and [GitHub Octicons](https://primer.style/octicons/) for better clarity and an improved end user experience
 - Clean coded icons - no images
 - All plugins, installed and available are now sorted alphabetically
-- Add `Back to Top` and `Bottom` buttons for easier screen navigation
+- Add `Back to Top` and `Bottom` buttons for easier screen navigation with smooth scrolling effect
 - Fully translatable